pippim/pippim.github.io/programs/tim-ta.md

 ## Timer Countdown Override Buttons

-While a Task Timer is counting down, you can click on the progress bar and an action/controls override box appears.
+While a Task Timer is counting down, you can click on the progress bar and the task timer override box appears.
+You can also click the Delta ("Δ" Override) button and the currently running progress bar is automatically selected.

+TODO: Add gif

 ---

 <span class='tta-btn' style='font-size:25px; vertical-align:middle;'>
-&#x23EE;</span>&emsp; skip to Task start.
-If at start, go to previous Task.
+&#x23EE;</span>&emsp; Restart Task timer.

 ---

 <span class='tta-btn' style='font-size:25px; vertical-align:middle;'>
-&#x23EA;</span>&emsp; If last button fast forward, fast backwards half the fast forward amount.
-Otherwise, fast backwards 10%.
+−</span>&emsp; Rewind Task timer 10 seconds.

 ---